Mizan Teferi: Demographics

 Based on the 2007 Census conducted by the CSA, woreda of Mizan Aman has a total population of 34,080, of whom 18,138 are men and 15,942 women.
 The majority of the inhabitants practiced Ethiopian Orthodox Christianity, with 45.97% of the population reporting that belief, 33.8% were Protestants, 17.71% were Muslim, and 1.05% practiced traditional beliefs.

 The 1994 national census reported this town had a total population of 10,652 of whom 5,612 were males and 5,040 were females.

+Origins of the name Mizan Teferi

+The name Mizan Teferi derives from the Amharic word mizan, meaning scale or weight and reflects the town's history as a trade hub.
+In the early 20th century, the area served as a point where agricultural produce collected was sold to merchants.
+Local farmers, believing they were being shortchanged due to inaccurate weights used by buyers, sought intervention from the then-regent of Ethiopia, Lij Teferi Mekonnen.
+Lij Teferi, who later became Emperor Haile Selassie, responded by sending an official scale to the area to ensure fairness in trade.
+This scale became a central feature of the trade post, and the site was named Mizan Teferi, combining mizan (scale) with Teferi to indicate the correctness of the scale that was being used.
+Over time, the trade post grew into a major town, now simply shortened to Mizan.